This year, I’ve made it a point to minimize the stuff in my life. I thrive on simplicity, so the stuff I have is only what I need.

 Once you’re logged in, you can snap some photos and list your item.

-You can do a search for items by clicking on the following categories, such as:
+You can do a search for items by clicking on categories, such as:

 If you’re selling your used collection of baking supplies do a quick search to see prices for similar items and price it accordingly.